erasmolpa/profile/README.md

 - **Duration:** April 2021 - Currently
 - **Location:** Full Remote.
 Hands-On
 - **Responsibilities:**
-    - Leadering a distributed team of 8 SRE engineers.
+    - Leading a distributed team of 8 SRE engineers.
 Manage a team of observability engineers, assigning tasks, monitoring progress, and providing technical guidance.
     - Design and lead the implementation of observability solutions for the company's systems and applications.
     - Collaborate with cross-functional teams to establish requirements and define monitoring and logging strategies.
-    - Develop and maintain customized dashboards to enable technical teams to efficiently monitor and diagnose issues.
+    - Develop and maintain customized dashboards to enable technical teams to monitor and diagnose issues efficiently.
     - Implement and configure monitoring tools such as Prometheus, Grafana, and ELK Stack to ensure system availability and performance.
     - Analyze and interpret observability data to identify patterns, trends, and performance issues.
     - Conduct code reviews and ensure adherence to software development best practices.